The 9 Influencer Marketing Myths Most People Get Wrong

 In the span of a few years influencer marketing has grown from a largely uncharted advertising strategy into a cornerstone of the online marketing landscape.
 On Instagram alone, influencer marketing is now a one billion dollar industry.

 As influencer marketing continues to rise in popularity, certain misconceptions about the industry run rampant or are misinterpreted.
-Here we’ll dispel the ten most common influencer marketing myths.
+Here we’ll dispel the nine most common influencer marketing myths.

 1. Influencer Marketing Can Be Fully Automated